triton-inference-server/python_backend/examples/bls/README.md

 model with different values for the "MODEL_NAME" input.
 As explained earlier, "MODEL_NAME" determines the model name that the "bls" model will use for calculating the final outputs.
-In the first request, it will use the "add_sub" model and in the seceond request it will use the "pytorch" model.
+In the first request, it will use the "add_sub" model and in the second request it will use the "pytorch" model.
 The third request uses an incorrect model name to demonstrate error handling during the inference request execution.